ritacc12/ToDo-List/README.md

 2. Click the checkbox to complete the todo Item.
 The progress Bar will display the completion rate
 3. Delete the specified todo item
 4. Use the toggle button to sort to-do items.
 When clicked, completed items will be arranged at the bottom of the list and unfinished items will be arranged at the top; if you close it again
+5. Connect Postman as a test backend server to record todo items

 ## Installation